-Video Editing & Motion Graphic Design for Headstorm - AGPilot
+Video Editing & Motion Graphic Design for Headstorm's AGPilot

 Hello everyone!
 I’m excited to share a video project I recently completed for Headstorm, aimed at supporting our sales team.
 Utilizing Adobe Premiere and Adobe After Effects, I crafted a dynamic and engaging video for Headstorm’s AGPILOT product.